daihongxia/ArgonDB/README.md

 # ArgonDB

-This is the Database for Argon experiment anlysis.
+This is the Database for Argon experiment analysis.
 Status:
     Cherenkov calibration by Hongxia - in progress